 - For on-going activities, enter the start date only.
 You need only add an end date when you have concluded the activity.

 - Provide as complete a date as possible.
-If you enter the year only, the activity may not display in whatever report you're running.
-For instance, if the activity occurred in the Fall of 2017, but you only note the year, it will appear in any report run for the 16-17 Academic Year.
+If you enter the year only, the activity may not display appropriately.
+For instance, if the activity occurred in the Fall of 2017 (and should be reported in AY17-18), but you only note the year, it will appear in any report run for the 16-17 Academic Year.

 - Choose your dates carefully when running reports.
 You must know whether your annual review is conducted on a calendar or academic year.
 Remember that the academic year runs from August 16-August 15.
 One of the most common help requests occurs when someone chooses the wrong date range for her/his report and is alarmed when an activity doesn't appear.

-Almost all screens allow you to select "Other" from a drop down menu provide an "Explanation of Other" to describe your role or involvement, as seen in the example below.
+Almost all screens allow you to select "Other" from a drop down menu to describe your role or involvement and provide an "Explanation of Other."

 A note of caution: if you find yourself often selecting "Other", it likely means that you are either logging that activity on the wrong screen OR you didn't see the option in the drop down.
 Examples include, adding "Committee Member" as an "Explanation of Other" to the Administrative Assignments screen or adding "Abstract" to the Publication screen instead of choosing "Conference Proceeding from the drop down.